Marketing Sales and Service Blog | Bluleadz Inbound Agency

 15. Cheat Sheets

 Think of these as short pieces of content that users can use when they quickly need to refer to information.
-Cheat sheet design should be sleek, making the content easy to digest at a glance.
+The cheat sheet design should be sleek, making the content easy to digest at a glance.

 Source: HubSpot